abhiswrp/G.F.G.-Solving-for-India-Hackathon-Astir-Health-/README.md

 # G.F.G.-Solving-for-India-Hackathon-Astir-Health-
-Astir Health is a User-Friendly Health Tracking Website which allows the user to keep a track of his/her health.
+Astir Health is a User-Friendly Fitness Tracking Website which allows the user to keep a track of his/her health.

                                     Hardware Requirements